-Other real estate owned represents properties acquired through or in lieu of loan foreclosure and is initially recorded at fair value less estimated costs to sell.
-At foreclosure, if the fair value, less estimated costs to sell, of the real estate acquired is less than the Bank's recorded investment in the related loan, a write-down is recognized through a charge to the allowance for credit losses.
+OREO represents properties acquired through or in lieu of loan foreclosure and is initially recorded at fair value less estimated costs to sell.
+At foreclosure, if the fair value, less estimated costs to sell, of the real estate acquired is less than the Bank's recorded investment in the related loan, a write-down is recognized through a charge to the ACL.
 If fair value declines subsequent to foreclosure, a valuation allowance is recorded through expense.
 Operating costs after acquisition are expensed.